NicholasMoser/WormsNotes/README.md

 It would be nice to be able to scroll through the deathmatch map list faster, especially if and when we add more maps.

+However it looks like the Delay value for this is in MultiplayerMenu which may be defined in MenuTwk.xom which currently cannot be extracted with xom2xml.

 ## Add More Maps to Multiplayer